Premier League Manager of the Season

 The Premier League Manager of the Season is an annual association football award presented to managers in England.
 It recognises the most outstanding manager in the Premier League each season.
 The recipient is chosen by a panel assembled by the league's sponsors and is announced in the second or third week of May.
 The award was established during the 1993–94 season by then-league title sponsor Carling.
 For sponsorship purposes, it was called the Carling Manager of the Year from 1994 to 2001, the Barclaycard Manager of the Year from 2001 to 2004, and since 2004 known as the Barclays Manager of the Season.

 In 1994, the inaugural Manager of the Season award was given to Manchester United manager Sir Alex Ferguson for retaining the league championship.
-The current holder of the award is Liverpool head coach Arne Slot.
+The current holder of the award is Arsenal manager Mikel Arteta.

 The most awards won by a single manager is eleven, achieved by Sir Alex Ferguson between 1994 and his retirement in 2013.
 He accounted for more than half of the awards in that period of time.
 In 1998 Arsène Wenger became the first non-British manager to win the award, and received it on two further occasions with Arsenal.
 José Mourinho, Pep Guardiola and Jürgen Klopp are the only managers other than Sir Alex Ferguson and Wenger to have won the award on more than on one occasion, with the two first being the only managers other than Ferguson to win the award in consecutive seasons.

 Five managers have won the award without winning the Premier League trophy in the same season, reflecting the weight of their achievements: George Burley in 2000–01, having guided Ipswich Town to fifth place in the league, after only securing the club's promotion from the First Division the previous season; Harry Redknapp in 2009–10, for steering Tottenham Hotspur to a top-four finish for the first time in twenty years, Alan Pardew in 2011–12, having guided Newcastle United to their highest position in nine years, Tony Pulis in 2013–14, for steering Crystal Palace from bottom of the league in November to an 11th-place finish, and Jürgen Klopp in 2021–22, after finishing second with Liverpool in a tight battle for the title, finishing just one point off the top despite being 14 points behind in January.